guidefari/zepz/notes/tests.md

 - test for follow & block cases. assert that error handling is gracious
   - for example, you shouldn't be able to follow a blocked user
   - assert that blocking a user also unfollows them
+- make sure there's 20 cards on render
+- test that when you click button to block a user, the UI & store update accordingly
+  - test the same for following